Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A good day.
 Tiring, full of activities and nothing bad happening.
 Feeling ok.

+### Day 22: August 27, 2020 (Bidirectional Dijkstra :heavy_check_mark: )

+**Today's Progress**: After debugging and reading for solutions on the forums of the course I've finished optimizing my code and it passed the test.
+I also started with the next course, Algorithms on Strings.
+I think I'll leave these extra part on graph for another time.
+My priority now is finishing this course.

+**Thoughts:** A terrible day at work.
+I hope it doesn't have that bad consequences.

+### Day 23: August 28, 2020 (Playing around with bash)

+**Today's Progress**: Playing with bash on the WSL following The Missing Semester of Your CS Education.
+The fact they're using Linux laptops and are teaching bash in 2020 brought back my thoughts of switching to Linux on my laptop.
+I've tried it and force me to use it for some tasks, but never installed on my main computer.
+Why not living in between both worlds?

+**Thoughts:** A better day at work.
+I did some progress on that task that seem unreachable, but I feel that it is not enough.
+Well see on monday.

+###

 ### Day : August , 2020 ()